Godparent: Literature and folklore

 Godparents are noted features of fairy tales and folklore written from the 17th century onwards, and by extension, have found their way into many modern works of fiction.
 In Godfather Death, presented by the Brothers Grimm, the archetype is, unusually, a supernatural godfather.
 However, most are a fairy godmother as in versions of Cinderella, Sleeping Beauty, and The Blue Bird.
-This feature may simply reflect the Catholic milieu in which most fairy tales were created, or at least recorded, and the accepted role of godparents as helpers from outside the family, but feminist Marina Warner suggests that they may be a form of wish fulfilment by female narrators.
+This feature may simply reflect the Catholic milieu in which most fairy tales were created, or at least recorded, and the accepted role of godparents as helpers from outside the family, but English historian Marina Warner suggests that they may be a form of wish fulfilment by female narrators.

 Non-Christian traditions

-Santeria
+Santería

-In the Yoruba religion Santería, godparents must have completed their santo or their Ifá.
+In the Yoruba-derived Santería from Cuba, godparents must have completed their santo or their Ifá.
 A person gets his Madrina and Yubona (co-godmother) or his Padrino and Yubon (co-godfather).
 A santero, aside from his co-godparents, may have an oluo (babalawo, initiate of ifa) who consults him with an ekuele (divining chain).